Dr-Dan/gd-behavior/README.md

 If you are going to use composites with memory (SequencerMem) then you need to manually clear running history.
 This will be automatically handled if using the TreeRunner class.
 Alternatively, this could be handled within the tick class.

-Also unlike other implementations of BTs I do not use Godot constants (OK, FAILED, ERR_BUSY) for return values.
-They are instead defined in the BTNode class (SUCCESS, FAILURE, RUNNING).
+Result constants are defined in the BTNode class (SUCCESS, FAILURE, RUNNING).

 ## Later...